 This shift to high-performance infrastructure establishes a direct correlation between power density and copper intensity.
 AI workloads consume significantly more power per rack than legacy IT environments, requiring thicker, more extensive, and more robust electrical infrastructure to manage the load.
 For example, a single AI training workload can demand approximately 30 megawatts of continuous power.
 This contrasts sharply with the demands of a traditional facility.
-The direct link between power and copper is profound: the Goldman Sachs projection of a 165% increase in data center power demand by 2030 serves as a direct proxy for a massive, structural increase in copper demand.
+The direct link between power and copper is profound: Goldman Sachs’s projection of a 165% increase in data center power demand by 2030 serves as a proxy for a massive, structural increase in copper demand.
 This is not a linear increase but a step-change driven by the fundamental physics of electricity and thermal management.
 A case study of a Microsoft data center from 2009 showed that it used about 2,177 tonnes of copper, which equates to roughly 27 tonnes per megawatt of power capacity.
 With AI-ready racks increasing power needs substantially, the per-site copper footprint is growing exponentially.

 The geographic distribution of hyperscale data centers is undergoing a notable evolution.
 The United States continues to dominate this sector, hosting 51% of the world’s hyperscale AI data centers.
 Primary hubs include Northern Virginia, Dallas, Silicon Valley, and Phoenix, which have historically attracted investment.
 However, power constraints in these established markets are now a major driver, forcing expansion into secondary markets such as Columbus, Ohio, San Antonio, Texas, and the Raleigh-Durham area of North Carolina.